MCP Servers

 Optional

-Check: docker exec golemcore-bot which <binary>.
-Fix: install the binary in the container, or change command to one that exists.
+Check: the binary should exist in the bot runtime environment.
+Fix: install the binary where the bot runs, or change command to one that exists.

 command not found